January 13, 2020 Update:

-We don’t have video footage from this rally in Missouri, but we do have John Mellencamp’s performance from Farm Aid II held two months later.
+We don’t have video footage from this rally in Missouri (except we do now, see above!), but we do have John Mellencamp’s performance from Farm Aid II held two months later.
 Given today’s farm economy, it might be time for farmers to protest once again.
 As for Farm Aid, we’re still at it – answering our farmer hotline and providing resources to farmers, encouraging everyone to get involved because we all depend on farmers for good food, and bringing together artists, farmers and eaters for change each year at the annual Farm Aid festival.

 - Check out our timeline to learn more about Farm Aid’s efforts to help family farmers and the Good Food Movement.